 Some Commonly Asked Questions

 The objective of conducting a walk-in interview is to assess the applicant’s technical knowledge of how they perform under stress.
 You can even add the company’s values in your answers.
 Here are some common questions asked in an open interview:

 - What do you know about the company?

 - Where do you see yourself in the next 5 years?

 - How are you a suitable fit for the organization?

 - Why did you choose this line?

-With a long line of competitors, walk in interview can become a little daunting.
-To ease the fear of cracking an interview, you can reach out to our counsellors at Leverage Edu who will not only help you in mastering the interview but will also help in creating a starling resume for your job application.
+With a long line of competitors, walk-in interviews can become a little daunting.
+To ease the fear of cracking an interview, you can reach out to our counselors at Leverage Edu who will not only help you in mastering the interview but will also help in creating a starling resume for your job application.